ziming/laravel-statsig/README.md

 Laravel Package for Statsig.

 This package is still very early in development & likely not ready for production use yet.
-I have only used it on non production environments so far.
+I have only just started using it in production.

 Use at your own risk if you want to try it now.
 But if you have used in production, it would be great to let me know :)